juju/docs/src/en/about-juju.md

 operational events like backups and updates, and integration options with other pieces of software are encapsulated in Juju's 'charms'.
-This knowledge can then be shared between team members, reused everywhere from laptops to virtual machines and cloud, and shared with other organisations.
+This knowledge can then be shared between team members, reused everywhere from laptops to virtual machines and cloud, and shared with other organizations.

 The charm defines everything you all collaboratively know about deploying that particular application brilliantly.
 All you have to do is use any available